DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_getclosestworktime.md - returns the closest working time
 - api/gantt_getcolumnindex.md - returns the index of the column by its name
 - api/gantt_getconnectedgroup.md - returns all tasks and links that a task is connected with
-- api/gantt_getconstraintlimitations.md -
+- api/gantt_getconstraintlimitations.md - returns the earliest and latest dates allowed by the constraint applied to a task
-- api/gantt_getconstrainttype.md -
+- api/gantt_getconstrainttype.md - returns the constraint type applied to the task
 - api/gantt_getdatastore.md - returns the configuration object of a datastore
 - api/gantt_getfreeslack.md - returns the free slack of a task
 - api/gantt_getglobaltaskindex.md - gets the index of a task in the tree